larose1498/Tune-Grabber---Youtube-Music-Downloader/README.md

 In order for this to work, you must have python 3.12 or higher (older version may work, but no guarantee).
 This is built heavily on yt_dlp

+## Local Executable

+- Use the linux app with ffmpeg, ffplay, and ffprobe in the same directory

+## Manual Instructions for Python Environments

 --WINDOWS USERS--

 - Install python for command line from Microsoft Store